 Detecting and Fixing Memory Leaks

-There are many tools that perform static analysis to detect memory Leaks in java.
+There are many tools to detect memory Leaks in java.

 - Visual VM